mcuntz/pyjams/README.rst

 About pyjams
 ------------

-``pyjams`` is a general Python package offering miscellaneous functions in different categories, such as reading different file formats, Julian date routines, or calculating Elementary Effects.
-It has several subpackages offering constants or special functions, or objective functions to be used with scipy.optimize.
+``pyjams`` is a general Python package offering a wide variety of miscellaneous functions in different categories, such as reading different file formats, date conversion routines, or calculating Elementary Effects.
+It has several subpackages offering constants, special functions, or objective functions to be used with scipy.optimize.

 The package modernises and makes available routines of the `JAMS Python library`_, which was created 2009 by Matthias Cuntz while at the Department of